Tracing: Amerika-Gedenkbibliothek (1954) (English)

 Flexibility in space and time was the main architectural concept.
 US-americans as donors and the Berliners as clients agreed on the public character of the building.
 Not only should everyone have free access, but it was thought that the building should also take into account future »changes in social structure, in education and the concept of education, and in the position and significance of scientific life in the present« (Moser 1954, translated from German).

 After an »ideas competition« with 194 architects from West Berlin and West Germany, no design was chosen as the winning proposal, as all designs lacked some elements.
 This was the largest public library project in Germany at the time, and there was no design experience of such endeavor in Germany.
-Two US-american architects were chosen to assist a selected group of four German architects: Gerhardt Jobst, Willi Kreter, Hartmut Wille, and Fritz Bornemann were assisted by Francis Kelly (who built the great public library in Brooklyn with Alfred Morton Gitters and others) and by the assistant director of the public library in Detroit, Charles M. Mohrhardt (Moser 1954).
+Two US-american architects were chosen to assist a selected group of four German architects: Gerhardt Jobst, Willi Kreter, Hartmut Wille, and Fritz Bornemann were assisted by Francis Kelly (who built the great public library in Brooklyn with Alfred Morton Gitters and others) and by the assistant director of the public library in Detroit, Charles M. Mohrhardt (cf. Moser 1954).
 The new library was sponsored by the Library of Congress in Washington, which sent Dr. Edgar Breitenbach as a consultant, as well as other staff members, to help establish the new library.
-Later, in return, German staff members of the new library were sent to the United States for studying purposes (Moser 1954).
+Later, in return, German staff members of the new library were sent to the United States for studying purposes (cf. Moser 1954).
 This promoted knowledge exchange has left its marks in the library’s collection: The Library of Congress was the first donor to the collection of the new American Memorial Library.

 The main goal of the spatial layout was »to make access as convenient and clear as possible for the public« and »to allow the technical organization of the library great freedom of movement in the use of the entire facility through the sparing use of load-bearing walls and supports« (Moser 1954, translated from German).
 The cornerstone was laid on June 29, 1952.
 The new library was to be a symbol not only of »superior Western democracy«, but also of a »friendship between the American and German peoples«, as declared by the then U.S. Secretary of State.
 Fritz Moser, the first director of the library declared that the institution »seeks to do its part to build a bridge of understanding from person to person and people to people« (Moser 1954, translated from German).

 While the building was under construction, books had to be acquired and a classification system developed.
 Acquisitions were made on the basis of »utility value« rather than »optimal completeness«: This public library should serve its users in their daily lives and not primarily serve a collector’s value.
 Thus, the special feature of the new library was the free lending system (Freihandausleihe, see Amerika Haus), which included not only fiction but also academic books.
-Both this open lending system and the combination of nonfiction and fiction were novel for a public library in Germany (Breitenbach 1954, 283).
+Both this open lending system and the combination of nonfiction and fiction were novel for a public library in Germany (cf. Breitenbach 1954, 283).

 The large book depot [Magazin] allowed for an even greater variety of available books.
 The location of this depot in the basement allowed for quick delivery of requested books to the reading room.
 From the beginning, it was important that this library not only collects and provides media, but also creates a space and opportunity for public discourse and exchange by organizing lectures, etc., in the attached auditorium.